isaadali/Alien-Shooter-game/README.md

 * Score tracking
 * Game over condition

  Technologies Used

 * C++

  How to Run

 1. Clone the repository
-2. Open the project in your IDE (e.g., VS Code)
+2. Open the project in your IDE (e.g. VS Code)
 3. Compile the code using a C++ compiler
 4. Run the executable file

  Game Objective